fbpx

 David Gardner, Director of Jewish Ministries for the Pacific Union Conference, attended the event and shared his experience sitting next to a committee member from the public park hosting the celebration.
 “She just kept telling me how pleased they were with the event, how rewarding it was to see the event taking place and the growth of our group,” he said.
 “She was very positive and very nurturing with our ideas and objectives.”

-Speakers delved into the significance of Hanukkah, discussing its history, who celebrates it, and its spiritual themes.
+Speakers explored the significance of Hanukkah, discussing its history, who celebrates it, and its spiritual themes.
 They drew parallels between Hanukkah and Biblical stories from Daniel 2 and 3, emphasizing the triumph of faith over idolatry.
 Hanukkah was framed as a victory of ideology and faith rather than military might, celebrating the validation of Torah and the honor of the true God.

 The musical celebration continued with an eclectic range of performances: the classic Dreidel Song on guitar, God Bless America in both Yiddish and English, and a saxophone rendition of Silent Night.
-A Jewish woman of Indian heritage performed an aloha dance, and a guitarist closed with the Hava Nagila.
+A Jewish woman of Indian heritage performed an aloha dance, and a violinist closed with the Hava Nagila.

 Attendees then mingled over latkes and other refreshments, sharing stories and building relationships that reinforced the sense of community among Los Angeles’ Russian-speaking Jews.
 As the evening unfolded, deep conversations were sparked.